 You probably won't be court-martialed in basic training.
 It's also unlikely that you'll be punished under the provisions of Article 15 while in basic training (unless you commit a serious crime, such as stealing).

 Don't discount being yelled at as a punishment.
 I've seen grown men reduced to a quivering bowl of jelly by a drill instructor's yelling.
 These military folks are professionals ... far better at it than your parents ever were.
-When I was an Air Force First Sergeant, I was given the opportunity to revisit Air Force basic training as a guest.
-The ranting of the drill instructors scared me, even though they weren't yelling at me, and we First Sergeants are somewhatprofessional yellers ourselves.
+When I was an Air Force first sergeant, I was given the opportunity to revisit Air Force basic training as a guest.
+The ranting of the drill instructors scared me, even though they weren't yelling at me, and we first sergeants are somewhat professional yellers ourselves.

 Getting dropped is a very common punishment in basic training.
 It simply means being ordered to do some sort of physical exercise, usually push-ups.

 Technical Stuff: In addition to quarter-decking in Marine Corps basic, there is also pitting.
 Pitting is incentive training for a large group of recruits, so named for the sandy pits set aside for such events.

-Recycling simply means being moved to a different military basic training unit that is in an earlier part of basic training than you are current in, which means you have to repeat training and spend additional time in basic.
+Recycling simply means being moved to a different military basic training unit that is in an earlier part of basic training than you are currently in, which means you have to repeat training and spend additional time in basic.

-Basic training instructors will lead you to believe that they have the power to recycle you for pretty much anything, but in actuality recycling is a very controlled administrative action that can be imposed by the only commandingofficer, for very specific reasons.
+Basic training instructors will lead you to believe that they have the power to recycle you for pretty much anything, but in actuality, recycling is a very controlled administrative action that can be imposed by only the commanding officer for very specific reasons.

-Getting kicked Out
+Getting Kicked Out

 Getting kicked out of the military while in basic training is not that easy, nor is it a very fast process.
-Training instructors are taught not to give up, and will try everything possible to turn someone around before recommending them for discharge.
+Training instructors are taught not to give up and will try everything possible to turn someone around before recommending them for discharge.

 Those who do get recommended for discharge often spend weeks, or even months, in a special discharge unit, waiting for their discharge to be processed and approved.
-During that time, they usually spend the day doing manual labor (cleaning buildings, cutting grass, sweeping sidewalks, and so on).
+During that time, they usually spend the day doing manual labor (cleaning buildings, cutting grass, sweeping sidewalks and so on).